Qile0317/APackOfTheClones/README.md

 atakanekiz (2019) Tutorial:Integrating VDJ sequencing data with Seurat. https://www.biostars.org/p/384640/

 ## Acknowledgements
-Thanks for Ben Murrell (@murrelb) at the Karolinska Institute for introducing the idea and giving suggestions.
+Thanks for Ben Murrell (@murrelb) at the Karolinska Institute for introducing the idea, implementing julia code, debug support, and giving suggestions.
+Thanks to Nick Borcherding (@ncborcherding) for providing more insights,  suggestions, and promoting the package.